MAAP-Project/gedi-subsetter/docs/MAAP_USAGE.md

   For first-time users of `scalene`, the recommended value for this input is `--reduced-profile`.
-Note that since no browser is available in DPS, when any value is supplied for this input, the `--no-browser` option will be included automatically, which will produce HTML output to a file named `profile.html`, if you do not specify a different name via the `--outfile` option.
+Note that since no browser is available in DPS, when any value is supplied for this input, the `--no-browser` option will be included to prevent Scalene from attempting to open a browser.
+However, the `--html` option will also be included, which will produce HTML output to a file named `profile.html`.
 The profiling output file will appear in the same directory as the algorithm output file.

-  _New in version 0.6.3_
+  _New in version 0.7.0_

 ### Specifying an AOI